wasi-m/maps-documentation/docs/places/glossary.md

 - **bounding box** - a rectangular area defined by two longitudes and two latitudes (the minimum and the maximum latitude, longitude).
 - **cross-origin resource sharing (CORS)** - standard allowing a web browser and server to accept requests across domains.
 Without CORS, browsers may not allow cross-site requests because they could be malicious.
 - **latitude** - the distance of a point north or south of the equator.
-In Pelias, latitudes are expressed in decimal degrees.
+In Places, latitudes are expressed in decimal degrees.
 - **longitude** - the distance of a point east or west.
-In Pelias, longitudes are in relation to the Prime Meridian and expressed in decimal degrees.
+In Places, longitudes are in relation to the Prime Meridian and expressed in decimal degrees.